-Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
-Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
-Questions may be subdivided into parts (not exceeding four).
-Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any Section.
+Two questions, each carrying 8 marks, from each of the Units I-IV (i.e. a total of eight questions) are to be set.
+Candidates are required to attempt five questions, selecting at least one from each unit.
+The fifth question may be attempted from any unit.

-Consumer education and Protection

-Need for consumer education

-Process for consumer protection

-Consumer legislation in India with special reference to consumer protection Act 1986

-Consumerism-scope, utility and measures for strengthening consumer movement
+Consumer education and Protection - Need for consumer education, Process for consumer protection.
+Consumer legislation in India with special reference to consumer protection Act 1986.
+Consumerism - scope, utility and measures for strengthening consumer movement.

-Consumer rights and guidance for wise purchase Consumer rights & responsibilities Fraud and business malpractices
+Consumer rights and guidance for wise purchase - Consumer rights & responsibilities.
+Fraud and business malpractices.

-Grading, standardization and packaging Definition and advantages, difference between grading and standardization.
-Labelling-types & Labelling as guide to buying Branding and its advantages, Packaging-its functions, advantages and problems with packaging
+Grading, standardization and packaging, Definition and advantages, difference between grading and standardization.
+Labeling - types and Labeling as guide to buying.

+Branding and its advantages.
+Packaging-its functions, advantages and problems with packaging.

-Advertisement :Objectives ,Reasons, advantages and mode of advertising Entrepreneur and salesmanship: Meaning, Function & Qualities of an entrepreneur , Meaning, advantage and Qualities of an efficient salesman.
+Advertisement: Objectives, Reasons, advantages and mode of advertising.

+Entrepreneur and salesmanship: Meaning, Function & Qualities of an entrepreneur, Meaning, advantage and Qualities of an efficient salesman.